big-data-processor/bdp-page-api/README.md

 ### **5. Result related API**
 * <a href='./BdpPageAPI.html#updateResultInfo'>updateResultInfo</a>: Update the metadata of a Result record.
 * <a href='./BdpPageAPI.html#deleteResult'>deleteResult</a>: Delete the Result record.
 All output DataFile records of this Result are also deleted.
-* stopResult: Stop a task which corresponds to a Result record. (coming soon.)
+* <a href='./BdpPageAPI.html#stopResult'>stopResult</a>: Stop a task which corresponds to a Result record.
-* resumeResult: Stop a task which corresponds to a Result record. (coming soon.)
+* resumeResult: Stop a task which corresponds to a Result record. (coming soon)

 ### **6. Watch server changes**
 Using these functions to register listener functions (or event handlers).
 These registered functions will be called once the BDP receives state updates.